-Despite living here for the best part of 14 years we had never visited Spaceport or taken the ferry across the Mersey to Liverpool, although we had talked about doing it a few times, that is until this week when we combined both activities and had a fun filled, educational, family Sunday.
+Despite living in Cheshire for the best part of 14 years we had never visited Spaceport or taken the ferry across the Mersey to Liverpool.
+So this week when we combined both activities and had a fun filled, educational, family Sunday.

 We headed over to Spaceport for 10 am when it opened, which I would recommend you do too if you decide to visit as we had the whole place to ourselves for the first half an hour, which was really nice.
 We were greeted by staff and asked if we wanted to do a 4 minute introduction, which we did.
 The introduction was really informative and my 8 year old was fascinated by it, although our 6 year old was a little bored.
 You can miss this is out and if you have small children you may want to but if you have any over 7 I would say it is worth a go as it takes place inside a space pod and consists of a short video of outer space and a voice over setting the tone for the day.